CarlDownsOracle/oci-tag-enrichment-task/README.md

 Target OCIDs can exist anywhere in the event payload, and will be found regardless of nested position.

-### What about Duplicate OCID Keys?
+### What about Performance?

-If the same target OCID key exists multiple times in an event payload, only the first one will be mapped.
+The results are cached when retrieved within the Function container using an LRU cache.

 ### Function Testing